NateKong/triValleyParks/README.md

-# triValleyParks
+# Tri-Valley Parks
-Park information in Dublin, San Ramon, and Pleasanton
+Park information for Dublin, San Ramon, and Pleasanton